-- The applicants next submit that the level of imports of sugar and mixtures into the Community under the EC/OCT cumulation of origin regime is negligible, when the volume of imports of sugar originating in the OCTs is compared with the Community production of sugar and the quantities of sugar imported from some non-member countries. - The applicant in Case T-94/00 calculates that in 1999 imports of sugar and mixtures qualifying for ACP/OCT and EC/OCT cumulation of origin represented 0.320% (CN code 1701) and 0.102% (CN code 1806) of Community production.
-In 1999 imports with EC/OCT cumulation of origin represented 40 000 tonnes, that is to say, less than a single ACP State like Barbados (49 300 tonnes) can import into the Community each year. - That argument cannot succeed.
-The Court notes in that regard that it was reasonable for the Commission to consider that the fact that imports of sugar and mixtures under the EC/OCT cumulation of origin regime increased greatly in the specific context of the surplus Community sugar market and the obligations under the WTO Agreements constituted 'difficulties' within the meaning of Article 109(1) of the OCT Decision. - Taking into account the obligations under the WTO Agreements, which limit export subsidies, it is reasonable to consider that '[a]ny further import of sugar or products with a high sugar content from the OCTs will mean a greater reduction in the quota for Community producers and a greater guaranteed income loss for them' (fifth recital in the preamble to the contested regulation).
-The Court makes clear in that regard that imports of sugar or mixtures qualifying for EC/OCT cumulation of origin represented at the time when the contested regulation was adopted approximately 10% of the reduction in Community production quotas announced in the contested regulation and that the capacity for sugar production in the OCTs was between 100 000 and 150 000 tonnes per annum (see paragraph 111 above).
+115 The applicant in Case T-332/00 calculates that in 1999 imports of sugar and mixtures qualifying for ACP/OCT and EC/OCT cumulation of origin represented 0.320% (CN code 1701) and 0.102% (CN code 1806) of Community production.
+In 1999 imports with EC/OCT cumulation of origin represented less than a single ACP State like Barbados can import into the Community each year.
+They do not therefore represent a threat to the common organisation of the markets in sugar.

+116 That argument cannot succeed.
+The Court notes in that regard that it was reasonable for the Commission to consider that the fact that imports of sugar and mixtures under the EC/OCT cumulation of origin regime increased greatly in the specific context of the surplus Community sugar market and the obligations under the WTO Agreements constituted 'difficulties' within the meaning of Article 109(1) of the OCT Decision.

+117 Taking into account the obligations under the WTO Agreements, which limit export subsidies, it is reasonable to consider that '[a]ny further import of sugar or products with a high sugar content from the OCTs will mean a greater reduction in the quota for Community producers and a greater guaranteed income loss for them' (fifth recital in the preamble to the contested regulation).
+The Court makes clear in that regard that imports of sugar or mixtures qualifying for EC/OCT cumulation of origin represented at the time when the contested regulation was adopted approximately 10% of the reduction in Community production quotas announced in the contested regulation and that the capacity for sugar production in the OCTs was between 100 000 and 150 000 tonnes per annum (see paragraph 92 above).